 Grizzly Industrial T25920 Variable Speed Benchtop Wood Lathe

-One of the top wood lathes you can buy is the Grizzly Industrial T25920, which also happens to be one of the most inexpensive options on our list.
+Among the top wood lathes you can buy is the Grizzly Industrial T25920, which also happens to be one of the most inexpensive options on our list.
 This is a variable speed lathe that comes in two different sizes so you can choose the one that best meets the needs of your workshop.
-There are three different speed ranges so you can choose the right one for every job you are doing.

 This lathe is ideal for making cups, bowls, pens, and other similar items.
 It also includes a digital spindle speed indicator so you can keep an eye on how things are going.
 In addition to that, there is a tool rest that makes it easy to store and organize all your tools while working.
-This is a great beginner’s lathe that will also meet the needs of most intermediate woodworkers.
+This is a great beginner’s lathe that will also work well for most intermediate woodworkers.
 This lathe is 12 x 18 inches with 16 ¾ inches between the centers.

 ● Offers three different speed ranges for specific sorts of projects